fmcnallyi3/it_anisotropy/rigidity/README.md

-To accomplish this, we should create a notebook that does all of this; it takes the number of events for each composition in an energy bin, divides that by the total number of events in that bin, and outputs the result to a table; that takes the natural log of the atomic number of the particle event in an energy bin, and outputs the result to the table; that takes the energy and divides it by the charge of the particle of an event in an energy bin, and oputs the result to the table.
+To accomplish this, we should create a notebook that does all of this; it takes the number of events for each composition in an energy bin, divides that by the total number of events in that bin, and outputs the result to a table; it takes the natural log of the atomic number of the particle event in an energy bin, and outputs the result to the table; it takes the energy and divides it by the charge of the particle of an event in an energy bin, and oputs the result to the table.

-This folder should eventually be incorporated into the IceTop anisotropy repository, as created and maintained by Loyola

 Files include:
 - README.md: this file